Last updated on 2026-04-08

 Program Structure

-- Program Length: 2 years
+- Program Length: 2 years, full-time

 - Delivery Format: In-person classes

-- Work Placement: 40-hour work placement included
+- Work Placement: A mandatory 40-hour work placement to gain direct industry experience

 Featured Experiences